Narcissus hybrid 'Tête-à-Tête'

 Yellow dwarf, with one flower per stem.

-To 2–3 ft. high and wide; bears reddish orange flowers.
+Grows 2–3 ft. high and 2 ft. wide, with fragrant reddish orange flowers.

 Though its common name implies Irish origin, this plant is in fact native to the Mideast.
 Grows 2 to 3...